koka-lang/libmprompt/README.md

 - A drawback of our implementation is that it requires 64-bit systems in order to have enough virtual address space.
 Moreover, at miminum 4KiB of memory is committed per (active) prompt.
 On systems without "overcommit" we use internal _gpools_ to still be able to commit stack space on-demand using a special signal handler.
+  (as an aside, using this on 32-bit systems is not entirely out of reach -- if one reserves 2GiB virtual memory for the stacks, we could have ~16000 64KiB stacks which may well be enough for most applications).

 - We aim to support millions of prompts with fast yielding and resuming.
 If we run the [`mp_async_test1M`](test/main.c#L82) test we simulate an asynchronous